Donate Now

 We need your help now more than ever.
 As more and more individuals seek our support, our waiting list is growing.
 Your donation will help NCDM expand our groups and our free educational resources for individuals with dementia, families and care partners.

-Every mind matters, and dollar counts.
+Every mind matters, and every dollar counts.
 We welcome donations online or by check.
 If donating by check, please make checks payable to "National Council of Dementia Minds" and mail to: National Council of Dementia Minds, PO Box 74, Owosso, MI 48867

-Nia"Being a part of Dementia Minds has given me a sense of belonging.
+"Being a part of Dementia Minds has given me a sense of belonging.
 This group understands the unique challenges of living with young onset dementia, and we encourage each other to face this disease with faith and grace.
 I love the fact that we are like-minded people in this fight!" – Nia, living with young-onset Alzheimer’s and CTE

-Steven at Race 2023"Thanks to Dementia Minds, I've found friends who truly 'get me' as a person living with dementia.
+"Thanks to Dementia Minds, I've found friends who truly 'get me' as a person living with dementia.
 Together we are changing the world for the better, not just for each other, but for people with dementia everywhere." – Steven, living with CTE Dementia

 "Dementia Minds is not just a support group.
 It is a group of friends that can talk and laugh with each other.
 It lets you know that you are not alone or isolated.
 It opens the world to you to find that other people have been down this same path.
-It teaches you what may be coming in the future and provides you the platform to help those that are just starting this journey." – Arnold, living with Frontotemporal Dementia
+It teaches you what may be coming in the future and provides you the platform to help those that are just starting this journey." – Arnold, living with Mixed Dementia

 To learn more about the National Council of Dementia Minds and our work, visit DementiaMinds.org